Reizeron/High-Rock-Zero/content/Topics/Bestiary/ogrim.md

 >[!dialogue] Class;Sorcerer Class;Priest Class;Witch
->Ogrim are massive, powerful, dimly intelligent servants of the Daedra Lord Malacath.
+>Ogrim are massive, powerful, dimly intelligent servants of the Daedra Lord [[Malacath]].
 Daedra hearts have modest magical properties, but you have to dig through a lot of Daedra to get at an ogrim's heart.